 - There are carpet classification scheme labels on the back of carpet samples.
 These give information on their durability as well as suitability to different locations.

 - Bear in mind that cheaper carpets may look scruffy within a few years.
 It is worth investing in a fibre that will carry on.

 - Match the wear status – medium, bulky, or extra heavy – to the area that you will be carpeting.
 For example, stairs will need extra-heavy carpeting as they tend to take a lot of wear and tear.

 - Bring the samples home and check them in each room with different lighting.
 Know that carpet can show secondary colour different versions from the shop’s selection or minor variations between production runs, but these shouldn’t be too noticeable.

 - At all times, make sure carpet installation is the last redecorating job you do, i.e., after wallpapering, painting or any construction.

 - Protect your carpet through the technique of placing furniture caps under the legs of heavy furniture.

-- Move furniture around every once in a while (or even just a few centimetres) to prevent uneven wear and tear.
+- Move furniture once in a while (or even just a few centimetres) to prevent uneven wear and tear.